 Example of options

-Let’s evaluate each program for a typical small business employer with eight employees, a monthly payroll of $23,300, and subject to shut down from March 27 to May 29, or nine weeks.
+Let’s evaluate each program for a typical small business employer with eight employees, a monthly payroll of $23,300, and subject to shut down required by government order from March 27 to May 29, or nine weeks.

 - Expanded unemployment benefits.
 The CARES Act provides an additional $600 per week on top of state unemployment benefits, which typically range from $300 to $500 per week for up to 13 weeks until July 31, 2020.
 This benefit may result in some lower paid employees receiving more unemployment benefits than they would have earned when they were working.
 For employers that are subject to closure or facing a significant revenue decrease, furloughing some or all employees may be a good option.
 Unlike the PPP, this benefit is not a first come, first served program.
 Many states are not charging back employers if unemployment was COVID-19 related.
 In our example, the eight employees could receive about $72,000 of benefits over the nine weeks of closure ($400 state benefit + $600 federal benefit X eight employees X nine weeks).

 - Employee Retention Credit (ERC).
-The CARES Act provides a refundable payroll tax credit of 50% of wages, up to $10,000 per employee for eligible employers.
-In our example, the employer would qualify because they were subject to a shutdown, and would remain eligible until the quarterly revenue exceeded 80% of the comparative quarter the year before.
+The CARES Act provides a refundable payroll tax credit of 50% of wages, up to $10,000 in wages ($5,000 in credits) per employee for eligible employers.
+In our example, the employer would qualify because they were subject to a shutdown.
 As employees come back to work, this would likely result in $40,000 of tax credits available in Q2 and Q3 against payroll tax deposits.
 An important caveat is that the ERC may not be claimed if the employer received a PPP loan.

 - Economic Injury Disaster Loan (EIDL).
 The SBA provides more traditional loans to businesses experiencing a temporary loss of revenue.
 Loans are up to $2 million for up to 30 years at 3.75% to pay general expenses.
-No personal guarantee is required for loans up to $200,000, and up to $10,000 of this loan may be forgivable.
+No personal guarantee is required for loans up to $200,000, and borrowers may obtain a loan advance of up to $10,000 which does not need to be repaid (although this advance will reduce the amount of the PPP loan eligible for forgiveness).
 Employers may get a PPP and an EIDL loan, but not for the same expenses.

 - Other stimulus programs: